 Successful completion of this course satisfies the training requirement for the Global Career Development Facilitator (GCDF) Credential which is conferred by the Center for Credentialing and Education (CCE).
 CCE is an affiliate of the National Board for Certified Counselors, the largest helping skills credentialing organization in the world.
 In addition, Thomas Edison State University confers a Certificate along with 12 CEU’s upon successful completion of the program.
 For more information about the GCDF Credential, click here.

-To qualify for the Workforce Career Coach Facilitator Certificate Program, students must have one of the following:
+To qualify for the Career and Workforce Coach Facilitator Certificate Program, students must have one of the following:

 - Master’s degree with 1 year related work experience